OmengU/quap/documentation/documentation.typ

 ```
 ]

 The Player Model is then included in the larger Game Model.
 It also includes a Quiz, but other than the previous times a Model was made part of another, the Quiz Model does not contain any reference to the Game Model.
-By doing this, cascading delete is not triggered when removing a Game from the Database, which makes it possible to play multiple Games with the same Quiz.
+By doing this, cascading delete is not triggered when removing a Game from the database, which makes it possible to play multiple Games with the same Quiz.
 The Players are, however, still deleted.
 #code-snippet(caption: "Game Model")[
 ```cs
  public class Game